Advance Review Copy

 Developmental books adapt the book to the child like educators do in small groups or one-to-one teaching.

-"I design developmental books to dissolve learning barriers for neurodiverse children, who are not successful with traditional early chapter books.
+"I design developmental books to dissolve learning barriers for neurodivergent children, who are not successful with traditional early chapter books.
 Special attention is given to their sensory, social, emotional, and academic needs by presenting a story in three distinct genres: journalism, expository nonfiction, and prose.
-A transition before each section prepares the nervous reader for what is to come.
-Embedded comprehension strategies and backmatter support overall growth in language arts.
+A transition begins each chapter preparing the nervous reader for what is to come.
+Embedded comprehension strategies and resources in the back support overall growth in language arts.

 Neurodiversity and Special Education